 “The most important thing we noticed is that you need to try and have as few false positives as possible.”
 Tobias Gabriel

 Probably already everyone has had a security scanner that sends out 300 messages and ends up with only 2 of them being valid.
 The result of this is that development teams end up ignoring the messages.
-So it was of highest importance to SAP to ensure they have as high of an accuracy as possible.
+So it was of the highest importance to SAP to ensure they have as high of accuracy as possible.

 The key takeaways the team at SAP to increase efficiency were:

 - Verify credentials as soon as you have them, this includes checking them against a central service if there are for some services.